Ayub Khan Din

 Ayub Khan Din (ایوب خان دین; born 11 July 1961) is a British writer and actor.
 He wrote the BAFTA, BIFA and London Film Critics Circle award-winning film East Is East (1999), adapted from his 1996 Olivier-nominated play of the same name.
 His 2008 comedy play Rafta, Rafta... won the Olivier Award.
 He went on to write the film sequel West Is West (2010).
 On television, he created the Channel 4 comedy-drama Ackley Bridge (2017–2022).

-As an actor, Khan Din's roles include Sammy in Hanif Kureishi's film Sammy and Rosie Get Laid in (1987), Hanif Ruparell in the soap opera Coronation Street (1992–1993), and Ravi Shah in the ITV series London Bridge (1996).
+As an actor, Khan Din's roles include Sammy in Hanif Kureishi's film Sammy and Rosie Get Laid (1987), Hanif Ruparell in the soap opera Coronation Street (1992–1993), and Ravi Shah in the ITV series London Bridge (1996).

 Early life

 Khan was born on 11 July 1961 to a British Pakistani father and English mother and lived in Salford.
 Upon leaving school, he studied drama at the Salford College of Technology.
-When he completed his course in 1982, he then left to study acting at Mountview Academy of Theatre Arts, London graduating in 1984.
+When he completed his course in 1982, he left to study acting at Mountview Academy of Theatre Arts, London, graduating in 1984.
 He then pursued a career in acting, initially in theatre.

 Personal life

 Ayub Khan Din is married to British-Nigerian actress Buki Armstrong.
-The couple has two daughters and currently reside in Granada, Spain.
+The couple have two daughters and currently reside in Granada, Spain.
 Khan Din's brothers are Lee Din and Rasshied Din.
 Lee is a make-up artist in the TV industry and tutor at the School of Make-up in Manchester, and Rassheid is, among other things, the designer of the Diana, Princess of Wales, memorial centre at Althorp.